chrieke/geojson-validator/README.md

 ## TODO:

 High:
+- Go through NOTES
+- support geometrycollection
+- support properties null
+- main validate function, the others seperate or as _? or only in app one button maybe more sense
+- enable nullgeometry is allowed
 - Check handling of geometrcollcetion
 - Improve app & gif.
 Map?
 Checkboxes?
 Options?
 - jsondecodeerror when e.g. extra comma